- 1/2 cup water

 - 1/4 cup plus 1 tablespoon butter (no substitutes), divided

 - 1 package (10 ounces) frozen sweetened raspberries, thawed

 - 2 squares (1 ounce each) semisweet chocolate

 - In a small saucepan, bring water and 1/4 cup butter to a boil.
 Add flour all at once and stir until a smooth ball forms.
 Remove from the heat; let stand for 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Continue beating until mixture is smooth and shiny.

-- For sauce, place the raspberries in a blender; cover and process until smooth.
+- For sauce, place the raspberries in a blender or food processor; cover and process until smooth.
 Strain seeds.
 Stir in the remaining ice cream until melted.
 In a small saucepan, heat the chocolate, milk and remaining butter over low heat until melted, stirring constantly.

 - To serve, spoon 2 tablespoons raspberry sauce on each dessert plate; top with filled cream puffs.
 Drizzle with chocolate sauce; sprinkle with pistachios.
 Yield: 1-1/2 dozen.

 Reviews forCream Puffs with Raspberry Sauce

 "For some reason I could not get a smooth ball to form after adding the flour.
 I started over by using another recipe for the puffs and continued by using this recipe for the remainder.
 When I served them they looked very pretty on the dish but were too frozen to easily cut with a fork or eat.
 It would be better to construct the dessert just before serving and not freeze the puffs with the ice cream in them."